formly-js/angular-formly/README.md

 2. Include the javascript file in your index.html, Formly comes in the following flavors:
  - Vanilla: no fancy styling, just plain html

  `<script src="bower_components/angular-formly/dist/formly.min.js"></script>`

- -Bootstrap: bootstrap compatible forms, form-groups, etc.
+ - Bootstrap: bootstrap compatible forms, form-groups, etc.

  `<script src="bower_components/angular-formly/dist/formly.bootstrap.min.js"></script>`

  - DIY: You can create your own templates with `formlyTemplateProvider`!
 Use any of the builds above and override all the templates or just the ones you need.

 3. Add 'formly' as a required module to your angular app, usually in `app.js`: